 8. Ngong Ping

 Located at the Lan Tau Island, Ngong Ping is the home to the Tian Tian Buddha.
-One of the largest Buddhas in the world sitting atop a hill.
+It’s one of the largest Buddhas in the world sitting atop a hill.
 You can also see a different view if you’d opt to ride a cable car going to Ngong Ping Village.

 Here are top harv experiences you shouldn’t miss and at least give them a try while in Hong Kong:

 1. Evening Harbour Cruise – Hong Kong’s skyline and the busy cityscape are also best seen from the Victoria Harbour at night.
-You can take Star Ferry’s harbor cruise that costs approximately HKD 160.
+You can take Star Ferry’s harbor cruise which costs approximately HK$160.

 2. Peak Tram and Sky Park – Slowly ascend to one of Hong Kong’s highest peaks and see the city’s skyline.
 The view is specially stunning early in the morning and at dusk.
-The cost for both the peak tram trip and sky terrace will cost around HKD 77 – 90.
+The cost for both the peak tram trip and sky terrace is around HK$ 77 – 90.

 3. Take a Crystal Cabin to Ngong Ping Village – Head to Ngong Ping Village via a glass-bottomed cable-car and experience a bit more thrill which allows you to see a bird’s eye perspective of the Lan Tau Island.
-One way ticket for a crystal cabin costs HKD 125 (children) to HKD 180 (adult).
+One-way ticket for a crystal cabin costs HK$125 (children) to HK$180 (adult).

 Here are some tips you ought to know before going to Hong Kong:

-1. Summer season is way too hot.
+1. Summer season can be way too hot.
 If you’re not ready to roam around Hong Kong under the scorching heat of the sun, then book a tour before or after the summer season.

-2. If you’ll be bringing your kids to Hong Kong Disneyland, all the more that you shouldn’t visit during summer.
+2. If you’d be bringing your kids to Hong Kong Disneyland, all the more that you shouldn’t visit during summer.

 3. Hong Kong’s transportation system is super easy and simple to understand.
-But if you are lost, Hong Kong citizens are always willing to help.
-We bumped into several Hong Kong nationals and they were very friendly and helpful.
+But if you get lost, Hong Kong nationals are always willing to help.
+We bumped into so many locals who were very friendly and helpful.

-4. If you’re shopping in Mong Kok, it wouldn’t hurt bargaining.
-Some stores might give you discounts especially if you know how to speak their language.
+4. If you’re shopping in Mong Kok, it wouldn’t hurt bargaining for deals and much lower prices.
+Some stores might give you generous discounts especially if you know how to speak their language.

-5. Given the need for connectivity, some hotels and even AirBnB include mobile devices with internet access as one of the amenities.
-Best to check the package inclusions of your hotel booking or check your hotel if they have such provisions.
+5. Given the need for connectivity, some hotels and even AirBnB include mobile devices with internet access as one of their amenities.
+Best to check the package inclusions of your hotel booking, or check your hotel if they have such provisions.